2/27/2025

 Kristen

-Thanks, appreciate that.
+Thanks.
+Appreciate that.
 We'll definitely be interested in that presentation next month.
-And then on freezers for taxia, I think a lot of people aren't necessarily giving this credit yet, so I'm hoping, can you give us a sense of how you're thinking about the market opportunity you laid out, specifically the patient populations that you could target, but how should we be thinking about peak sales, anything around a cadence of launch or anything that would be helpful for us to do?
-And I think that's a good question for us as we think about modeling that.
+And then on Friedreich's ataxia, I think a lot of people aren't necessarily giving this credit yet.
+So I'm hoping, can you give us a sense of how you're thinking about the market opportunity?
+You laid out specifically the patient populations that you could target, but how should we be thinking about peak sales, anything around a cadence of launch, or anything that would be helpful for us as we think about modeling that?
 Thank you again.

 speaker